-Hot tubs are supposed to have gentle rolling bubbles, but they’re not supposed to foam- why does this even happen?
-Is too much foam a bad thing?
+Hot tubs are supposed to have gentle rolling bubbles, but you are not supposed to have foamy hot tub water.
+Why does this happen?
+Is foam in a hot tub bad?
 Hot tubs are comfortable and fun until excess foam takes over.
-This annoying incident can be prevented and fixed with some care.
+Hot tub foam can be removed and prevented from occurring again with a little care.

-When hot tubs foam it is normally caused by common surfactants such as soap, hair products, and human body residues.
-Depending on the surfactant type and amount, the foam can be excessive.
+A foamy hot tub is normally caused by common surfactants such as soap, hair products, and human body residues.
+Depending on the surfactant type and the amount, the foam can become excessive.
 Fortunately, you can prevent and remove foams in hot tubs.

-Perhaps a foamy hot tub looks like a bubbly bath, but it is not as clean or safe as a regular tub.
+Perhaps a foamy hot tub looks like a bubble bath, but it is not as clean or safe as a regular tub.
 Foam in a hot tub is a clear sign that you need to clean your hot tub, and the faster you clean it, the better.
-Keep reading to find out why hot tubs foam, how to prevent the foam, and how to get rid of the foam.
+Keep reading to find out why hot tubs foam, how to prevent the foam, and how to get rid of it.

 While none of those elements are individually a problem, when they’re mixed with other residues, they create the foam that is a problem.
-The surfactants (soap, oils, etc.) are the culprit when it comes to making hot tubs foam.
-Surfactants are molecules that are sticky by nature, lower liquid’s surface tension, and make it easier for oil-like substances to mix with water.
+The surfactants (soap, oils, etc.) are the culprit when it comes to making a hot tub foam.
+Surfactants are molecules that are sticky by nature, lower liquid surface tension, and make it easier for oil-like substances to mix with water.

 Now add in the air jets of a hot tub, and you get foams as a result.
 The jet pump is responsible for making tiny bubbles.
 With surfactants in the hot tub, however, the jet pump bubbles become covered in contaminants and are unable to pop which is why the foam persists.